 Pannos Marketing stresses the importance of brand consistency.
 When your financial marketing team upgrades or renovates your website, maintaining a balance between branch and website is key.
 Both channels should match the overall brand.

 “They shouldn’t be independent parts,” Larrabee explains.
 “We emphasize a holistic approach and that’s something I feel many financial institutions lack.
 They treat their website as a different entity from their branches.”

-Tonnelli says it takes five to seven times for a customer to interact with a brand — any brand — in order for it to sink in and create a connection.
+Tonelli says it takes five to seven times for a customer to interact with a brand — any brand — in order for it to sink in and create a connection.
 The likelihood of all of those interactions to be via one channel is slim.

-Whether a consumer is walking into a branch, calling a rep or — more often than not — going to the website, all services offered should be brand-related and consistent across every touchpoint, Tonnelli states.
+Whether a consumer is walking into a branch, calling a rep or — more often than not — going to the website, all services offered should be brand-related and consistent across every touchpoint, Tonelli states.